// Privacy

 Event When it fires Properties

-app_first_launch First time the app starts after install. version, os_family
+app_first_launch First time the app starts after install. version

 ble_scan_started User opens the device picker. none

-ble_connect_ok A sensor connects successfully (no device name, no MAC). vendor_hint
+ble_connect_ok A sensor connects successfully (no device name, no MAC). device_type

-ble_connect_failed A connection attempt fails (anonymous error code only). reason_code
+ble_connect_failed A connection attempt fails (anonymous error code only). failure_reason

-theme_changed User picks a different overlay theme. theme_id, theme_kind
+theme_changed User picks a different overlay theme. theme_id

 checkout_started User clicks a checkout button. plan

-conversion License is activated successfully on the machine. plan
+conversion License is activated successfully on the machine. plan, amount_eur, attributed_reminder?, reminder_to_conversion_ms?

-trial_reminder_cta_clicked User clicks the CTA inside a trial-expiry toast. stage
+trial_reminder_cta_clicked User clicks the CTA inside a trial-expiry toast. milestone

-trial_reminder_replaced A new reminder supersedes a previous one without dismissal. stage
+trial_reminder_replaced A new reminder supersedes a previous one without dismissal. milestone

 onboarding_started First time the onboarding wizard opens. none